SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/tidy.md

 ===

-Conser a data frame where the outcome of an experiment has been *recorded* in a perfectly appropriate way:
+Consider a data set where the outcome of an experiment has been *recorded* in a perfectly appropriate way: